How to Create a Music Website in 2024 – Quick Start Guide

 - Instruct Google to start indexing your site (so it can appear in search results)

 Follow the below steps to create a music website.
-I highly recommend that you host your own website, because it gives you a lot of control to expand and customize your website later.
+We recommend that you host your own website, because it gives you a lot of control to expand and customize your website later.
 It can work out as much more cost effective.

-I always recommend Bluehost for website hosting, as they’re cheap and really easy to get set up.
+If you’re on a low budget then you can opt for cheaper Shared hosting.
+In this case, we recommend Bluehost for website hosting, as they’re cheap and easy to get set up.
 When you create your bluehost account, you can choose the web address (domain name) that you want your site to be on.
 This means that you have everything registered in one place, which can save you from a lot of hassle.